 - Brazil nuts

-Natural supplements consisting of herbs and spices like turmeric, milk thistle, dandelion, and cinnamon are a great way to add more nutrients and flavor to meals while maintaining a healthy liver detoxification.
+Natural supplements consisting of herbs and spices like turmeric, milk thistle, and dandelion are a great way to add more nutrients and flavor to meals while maintaining a healthy liver detoxification.

 To prepare for the flushing process on day five, you will be ingesting water, Epsom salt, and olive oil over a period of about two hours.

-Around 7:00 pm, mix one tablespoon of Epsom Salt in eight ounces of warm purified water and drink it quickly.
+About two hours before bed, mix one tablespoon of Epsom Salt in eight ounces of warm purified water and drink it quickly.
 You may experience liquid stools within 20 minutes after ingestion, so it is advisable to be near a bathroom.
+Try not to eat for about two hours prior to taking the Epsom salt.

-Between 8:30 and 9:00 pm, drink ¾ cup of organic cold pressed extra virgin olive oil.
-A small amount, about two tablespoons, of freshly squeezed orange, grapefruit, or lemon juice may be added to improve taste.
-It is important to drink all six ounces.
+Two hours later, drink ¾ cup of extra virgin olive oil, ideally organic.
+You may add a small amount of freshly squeezed orange, grapefruit, or lemon juice to improve taste.
+It is important that you drink all six ounces.
 There are a few ways to ingest the oil to make it easier to go down:

 - Thicken the oil by refrigerating it for a few hours

-- Using a jar, pour ½ cup of orange or grapefruit juice into the oil and shake until thin
+- Using a jar, pour 4 ounces of orange or grapefruit juice (1/2 cup) into the oil and shake until thin

 - Split into two cups with juice in one and oil in the other and drink through a straw alternating between the two

 Immediately after drinking the oil, go to bed and lie on your right side with your knees pulled up to your stomach for 30 minutes.
 After this step, you can stretch out and go to sleep.
 Cramping can occur, which is a sign the purge of toxins is working.
-Walking around for ten minutes followed by another attempt at sleep should help.
+Walking around for ten minutes followed by another attempt at sleep should help cramps.
 Nausea can be another common side effect due to the release of toxins from the liver.
-Be sure to vomit if necessary.
-This nauseous result is a sign that your body may be in need of another cleanse.
+It's ok to vomit if necessary.
+This is a sign that your body may be in need of another cleanse.

 The day after completing the cleanse, consider doing a natural water enema or taking six Oxy-Powder® capsules immediately after waking up to naturally flush the stones that have been released from the liver and gallbladder.